Crown J with his alleged model-girlfriend Masika.

 And that what Selena Gomez, Jennifer Lopez, and Sofia Vergara look like and say represents all hispanic women as a whole– that what Miley Cyrus, Britney Spears, and Scarlett Johansson look like and say represents all white women as a whole.

 I could go on, because there are so many different races of women, but you get the point.
 So, stop stereotyping an entire race and gender of people, because you wouldn’t want people to stereotype you based on your race and gender, either.

 Because, “Would a Kpop idol or Korean actor date or marry a non-Korean girl?,” is also often, “Would a Korean guy date or marry a non-Korean girl?”
 But, Korean guys are different from each other the same way people of any race and gender are different from each other.

 And, if you are interested in Korean guys, then meet them in person (or at mykoreanfriends.com) and have those serious and sincere conversations once you get closer to each other, always remembering to treat every person you meet with an open mind, one that isn’t based on your stereotypes of some people.

-Since when has it been okay to date or marry someone because of or based on their race?
+Since when has it been okay to be friends with, date, or marry someone because of or based on their race?
 Okay, I’m being naive, but “It’s 2013.”
 I didn’t grow up in the Civil Rights Era.
 My generation is one of the Age of Information, of the Arab Spring, of the “It’s 2013.”